 The operational problem

-Document review is a hidden labor cost across almost every industry.
-General contractors review 5-15 subcontractor bids per project manually in spreadsheets.
-Commercial property managers with 50+ leases spend 2-4 hours per lease extracting key terms.
-Logistics teams manually cross-reference carrier invoices against contracted rates.
+Document review is a hidden labor cost across many industries.
+General contractors review subcontractor bids manually in spreadsheets.
+Commercial property managers spend hours per lease extracting key terms.
+Logistics teams cross-reference carrier invoices against contracted rates.
 In each case, the workflow is repetitive, error-prone, and consuming expensive staff attention.

 What the vendor landscape looks like

-Large incumbents in document management (DocuSign, Conga, Ironclad) have added AI features, but they solve for contract signing and lifecycle management, not extraction and comparison across high-volume document sets in specific verticals.
-Purpose-built tools for construction bid analysis, lease abstraction, or freight invoice auditing are either priced for enterprise ($50K+/year) or early-stage with uncertain roadmaps.
-There is no clear market winner in the sub-$800/month range for any of these workflows.
+Large incumbents in document management have added AI features, but they usually solve for contract signing and lifecycle management, not extraction and comparison across high-volume document sets in specific verticals.
+Purpose-built tools for construction bid analysis, lease abstraction, or freight invoice auditing are often either enterprise-priced or still early.
+There is still room in narrower subcategories without a clear dominant winner.

 What changes operationally

-A well-scoped document extraction system reduces manual review time by 70-85% on routine documents.
+A well-scoped document extraction system can reduce manual review time sharply on routine documents.
 More importantly, it changes coverage.
-Humans review a sample; AI reviews everything.
-Freight invoice auditing, for example, recovers 2-5% in overbilling that currently goes undetected not because teams are inattentive but because reviewing every invoice manually is economically impractical.
-At $500K in monthly freight spend, 2-3% recovery is $120K-$180K annually.
+Humans often review a sample.
+Automation can review everything.
+Freight invoice auditing, for example, may recover overbilling that currently goes undetected not because teams are inattentive, but because reviewing every invoice manually is not economical.

 Realistic implementation and ROI